-The minor is a 21 credit interdisciplinary program designed for students seeking a comprehensive understanding of Italy and its many contributions to western civilization.
+The Italian Studies Minor is a 21 credit interdisciplinary program designed for students seeking a comprehensive understanding of Italy and its many contributions to western civilization.
 To students of Italian descent, it serves also to give a better appreciation of their heritage.

 The minor builds upon a strong language foundation because a knowledge of the Italian language is the key that opens the world of Italian art, literature, history, music and philosophy.